PEKennedy/Jackal_Macro_Controller/macro_controller/README.md

 heights, but never different directions).
 A new step would need to be added here which rotates the relative movement vector to face the direction of the gripper.

+A good starting point for vector rotation may be this: https://stackoverflow.com/questions/6802577/rotation-of-3d-vector

 One of the issues with adding or modifying actions is that the arm can easily get stuck.
 What happens is that the arm's software finds the arm can't reach a position, and so stops the arm, however, it doesn't send any notification (that I know of) about this, and continues "trying"